-Crossroads Travel packages always include rest days.
-It is important to look after your body and take time out during your Camino.
-We have witnessed way too many injuries that could have been avoided by resting.
+At Crossroads Travel we always express the need to look after your body and take time out during your Camino.
+We have witnessed way too many injuries that could have been avoided by taking rest days.

-Rest days are not only for your feet and body they are for “smelling the roses” take in the historical sights, observe the culture, indulge in the Gastronomy and maybe even some essentials like a reviving massage!
+Rest days are not only for your feet and body they are for “smelling the roses” taking in the historical sites, observing the culture, indulging in Gastronomy, and maybe even some essentials like a reviving massage!

-This is a charming little Village somewhat like strolling through a live postcard and your only stop in France before heading south over the Pyrenees mountains across the Spanish border.
+This charming little Village is somewhat like strolling through a live postcard.
+Your only stop in France before heading south over the Pyrenees mountains across the Spanish border.

-We highly recommend if you have travelled a long distance to take the opportunity to rest before you start your Camino, a chance to check that you have everything and take advantage of the shops for any last minute slip-ups in packing before you begin your climb across the Pyrenees Mountains.
+We highly recommend a rest here before you start your Camino.
+Soak up the charm of the village and take advantage of the shops for any last-minute slip-ups in packing before you begin your climb across the Pyrenees Mountains.

-Pamplona is an Iconic Spanish location on the Camino, generally, it is a quiet provincial city of narrow streets lined with colourful houses their balconies so close the neighbours can almost pass food to one another across the street.
+Pamplona is an Iconic Spanish location on the Camino.
+Generally, a quiet provincial city of narrow streets lined with colourful houses, their balconies so close the neighbours can almost pass food to one another across the street.

-Here you will find some incredible sites; Santa Maria a 14th century Gothic Cathedral, the old city walls, medieval churches San Nicolas and San Saturnino dating back as far as the 11th Century just to name a few.
+Here you will find some incredible sites; Santa Maria a 14th-century Gothic Cathedral, the old city walls, medieval churches San Nicolas, and San Saturnino just to name a few.

-A small city with all of the amenities for washing, restocking and fabulous for people watching!
+A small city with all of the amenities for washing and restocking supplies and fabulous for people-watching!

-And of course THE FOOD with a strong Basque culture you don’t have to go far to find some tasty pintxos, similar to tapas, or the Yummy Pomentos de Piquillo, peppers stuffed with meat, seafood or cheese.
+With a strong Basque culture, you don’t have to go far to find some tasty pintxos, similar to tapas.

 Logrono on the Ebro River is the capital of La Rioja, a region known for some of Spain’s finest wines.

-This Stunning city has all of the modern amenities that you could possibly need, a very social city where the streets (Calle) offer opportunities to relax a little with friends and enjoy the spoils of the land.
+This Stunning city has all the modern amenities you could possibly need.
+A social city where the streets (Calle) offer opportunities to relax a little with friends and enjoy the spoils of the land.

-Calle Portales the main street in the old town where locals like to walk then choose a terrace to sit and share a Wine or meal with friends.
+Calle Portales the main street in the old town where locals like to walk and then choose a terrace to sit and share a wine or meal with friends.

-The most iconic Calle to visit; Calle del Laurel, full of Bars where you will find on offer some of the best Pintxos and Tapas in northern Spain.
+The most iconic Calle to visit; Calle del Laurel, full of Bars where you will find on offer the best Pintxos and Tapas in northern Spain.

-With one of the most extraordinary Gothic Cathedrals in the whole of Spain (declared World Heritage site by Unesco in 1984), located in Santa Maria Plaza built over a period of 200 years combining French Gothic, Gothic, Renaissance and Baroque styles, deserves a visit.
+Home to one of the most extraordinary Gothic Cathedrals in the whole of Spain.
+Declared a World Heritage site by Unesco in 1984.
+Located in Santa Maria Plaza built over a period of 200 years combining French Gothic, Gothic, Renaissance, and Baroque styles.
+A must-visit.

-If a bit of socialising and gastronomy are on your agenda, two districts, Barrio Húmedo and Barrio Romántico, full of narrow streets and plazas, with a variety of taverns, bars, restaurants and terraces, both close to the Cathedral, are known for food and fun!
+For socialising and gastronomy two lively districts Barrio Húmedo and Barrio Romántico are a must.
+Full of narrow streets and plazas, with a variety of taverns, bars, restaurants, and terraces.
+Both are close to the Cathedral known for food and fun!

-There are also several outdoor shops and a large department store Corte Ingles in this centre.
+There are also several outdoor goods stores and a department store Corte Ingles in this centre.
 If you are struggling with any of your walking equipment this is a good time to update

-As with every region of Spain, there are food specialities.
-Astorga is the European birthplace of chocolate, you will see Astorga chocolate all over the region.
-Mantecadas de Astorga, a small cake famous in this region and Cocido Maragato, a stew or hotpot made of various meats (some say seven portions of meat), potatoes, chickpeas and noodle soup.
+Astorga is the European birthplace of chocolate and Mantecadas de Astorga, sweet specialities.
+Be sure to try Cocido Maragato, a stew made of various meats (some say seven types of meat), potatoes, chickpeas and noodle soup.

 Sarria is a modern bustling town with plenty of shops, hotels, restaurants and bars.